lrh3321/lrh3321.github.io/content/post/bash-shortcuts.md

 | Swap the Last Character before Cursor                                 | `Ctrl + T`     |
 | Swap the Last Two Words Before the Cursor                             | `Esc + T`      |

-Read More: 20 Zendesk Shortcuts You Should Know

 ## Emacs and Vi Mode Shortcuts

 | Action         | Bash Shortcut keys |